ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

-As of 2023, the [OCaml Platform Installer](https://github.com/tarides/ocaml-platform-installer), presented here, is new recommended way to install OCaml in Unix.
+As of 2023, the [OCaml Platform Installer](https://github.com/tarides/ocaml-platform-installer), presented here, is still in active development.
+It is an incubating alternative way to install all the tools of the OCaml platform.

 As of any freshly released piece of software you may run into trouble using it, we apologies if it is the case.
 Please [file an issue](https://github.com/tarides/ocaml-platform-installer/issues) if you experience difficulties.
-If it doesn't work at all on your system, follow the old instructions above, which are still relevant.
+If it doesn't work at all on your system, follow the instructions above.

 The `ocaml-platform` binary automates the set up of a complete OCaml development environment.
 However, you need first to install the few system dependencies of